General Information

 Be careful with your product choice, they vary from product to product in the amount of active ingredient they contain; in fact, more than half contain less than 50% of the active ingredients hypericin or hyperforum.
 Additionally, a few products contain lead and/or cadmium.
 Many of the tested quality brands are not currently available.

-Acne: Apply (0.5% extract) to the affected area once daily for 10 minutes
+Acne and skin inflammation: Apply (0.5% extract, gel or cream) to the affected area once daily for 10 minutes (avoid before sun exposure)

-Seasonal affective disorder: 300 mg by mouth 2-3 times daily
+Seasonal affective disorder and Mood Support: 300 mg by mouth 3 times daily or 450 mg twice daily

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant or nursing a baby, please do not use supplements without discussing it with your healthcare provider.